MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-network-atc.md

 ## Benefits

-Since the release of Azure Stack HCI, version 21H2, customers utilize Network ATC to:
+Here are some of the benefits of Network ATC:

-- Reduce host networking deployment time, complexity, and errors.
+- Reduces host networking deployment time, complexity, and errors.
-- Deploy the latest Microsoft validated and supported best practices.
+- Deploys the latest Microsoft validated and supported best practices.
-- Ensure configuration consistency across the cluster.
+- Ensures configuration consistency across the cluster.
-- Eliminate configuration drift.
+- Eliminates configuration drift.

 ## Before you begin

-Before you begin the migration process of your existing Azure Stack HCI cluster to Network ATC, make sure:
+Before you begin the process of enabling Network ATC on your existing Azure Stack HCI cluster, make sure:

 - You're on a host without a running VM on it.
 - You're on a cluster with running workloads on the node.

-## Steps to Migrate to Network ATC
+## Steps to enable Network ATC

 > [!IMPORTANT]
 > If you don't have running workloads on your nodes, just add your intent command as if this was a brand-new cluster.
 You don't need to continue with the next set of instructions.